Green functions and completeness; the $3$-body problem revisited: Abstract

 \section{Abstract}

-Within the class of Derezi{\'n}ski-Enss pair-potentials which includes Coulomb potentials a stationary scattering theory for $N$-body systems was recently developed \cite {Sk3}.
-In particular the wave and scattering matrices as well as the restricted wave operators are all defined at any non-threshold energy, and this holds without imposing any a priori decay condition of channel eigenstates.
-In this paper we improve on the weak continuity statements for the case of $3$-body systems in that we show that all non-threshold energies are stationary complete in this case, resolving a conjecture from \cite {Sk3} in the special case $N=3$.
-A consequence is that the above scattering quantities depend strongly continuously on the energy parameter at non-threshold energies, whence not only almost everywhere as previously demonstrated (for an arbitrary $N$).
+Within the class of Derezi{\'n}ski-Enss pair-potentials which includes Coulomb potentials a stationary scattering theory for $N$-body systems was recently developed \cite {Sk1}.
+In particular the wave and scattering matrices as well as the restricted wave operators are all defined at any non-threshold energy, and this holds without imposing any a priori decay condition on channel eigenstates.
+In this paper we improve for the case of $3$-body systems on the known \emph{weak continuity} properties in that we show that all non-threshold energies are \emph{stationary complete} in this case, resolving a conjecture from \cite {Sk1} in the special case $N=3$.
+A consequence is that the above scattering quantities depend \emph{strongly continuously} on the energy parameter at all non-threshold energies, hence not only almost everywhere as previously demonstrated (for an arbitrary $N$).
 Another consequence is that the scattering matrix is unitary at any such energy.
-As a side result we give an independent and essentially stationary proof of asymptotic completeness for $3$-body long-range systems, whence being an alternative to the known time-dependent proofs \cite{De, En}.
+As a side result we give an independent stationary proof of asymptotic completeness for $3$-body systems with long-range pair-potentials.
+This is an alternative to the known time-dependent proofs \cite{De, En}.

 \allowdisplaybreaks

 Keywords: $3$-body Schr\"odinger operators; asymptotic completeness; stationary scattering theory; scattering and wave matrices; minimum generalized eigenfunctions.

 Mathematics Subject Classification 2010: 81Q10, 35A01, 35P05.